RossMcMillan92/ITCSS-Sass-Structure/README.md

 To clarify, our local sites widget scss file would take on the following structure:
 - Settings relevant to the sites theme
 - Import the base widget style, which contains !default variables
-- If necessary, list additional or overwritten rules for the widget.
+- If necessary, list additional or overwritten rules for the widget

-#### Things to note (caveats)
-Using global/widget files would mean creating a standard file and almost never editing it again, as it will have a knock-on effect on multiple sites.
-Any changes to a rule in a global/widget file should be made by using the process above, and not directly to the original file.
-If the new site project is the first to use a certain widget, create it in the widgets folder so it can be reused, and link to it in the sites file using the process above.
+**Note:** Using global/widget files would mean creating a standard file and almost never editing it again, as it will have a knock-on effect on multiple sites.
+Any changes to a rule in a global/widget file for a new site should be made by using the process above, and not directly to the original file.
+If the new site project is the first to use a certain widget, create it in the widgets folder so it can be reused, and link to it in the sites file like above.